AllenDowney/Portfolio/narrative18.md

 ## Collaboratory

-During Summer 2017 I worked with Scott Hersey and the Cambridge School in Weston to help them develop a new course that integrates engineering, math, and science.
+During Summer 2017 I worked with Scott Hersey and the Cambridge School of Weston to help them develop a new course that integrates engineering, math, and science.

 I have worked with several Argosy fellows in my classes, including Manish Datt in Data Science, Spring 2017;